ABV Calculator – Alcohol by Volume Calculator

 Can I use a refractometer instead of a hydrometer?

 Yes — refractometers are excellent for measuring OG (pre-fermentation).
 However, after fermentation begins, alcohol distorts the refractive index, making raw refractometer readings inaccurate for FG.
 You must use a correction formula, which our Refractometer ABV Calculator handles automatically.
+This distortion effect is documented by Cole-Parmer in their Refractometer Technical Guide.

 When should I use the standard vs. advanced ABV formula?